John Ramsden Wollaston

 Short, impressed by Wollaston’s qualities, appointed him Archdeacon of Western Australia early in 1849.
 For the next seven years Wollaston covered many hundreds of miles on horseback throughout the settled areas of the colony in over-powering heat or pouring rain to supervise his archdeaconry.
 On 3 May 1856 Wollaston died.

-Source: Australian Dictionary of Biography – Online Edition
+Provided by Diocesan Archives and sourced from Australian Dictionary of Biography – Online Edition